Dea10/node_todo_app/README.md

 # TODO app

-This is a TODO list app created with Node.
+This is a cool TODO list app created with Node.

 ---